Vileyka: Geography

-The modern city is located on the right bank of the river Viliya, in the northwest part of the Minsk region, 100 kilometers from Minsk.
+The city is located on the right bank of the river Viliya, in the northwest part of the Minsk region, 100 kilometers from Minsk.
 The town's population numbers 30,000 people.
-There is a railway station of the Maladzyechna–Polotsk line in the city.
-The roads to Maladzyechna, Smarhon, Myadzyel, Dokshytsy, Plyeshchanitsy run through the city.
-The town's industry is represented by the Zenit plant, wood processing enterprises (including a furniture factory), a motor repair plant, building materials plants, light and food enterprises.
-Vileyka also houses the Museum of Regional Studies.

 The territory of the Vileyka district is 2400 km2.
 Forests account for 41% of the territory.
 The main part of the district is situated within the borders of Narach-Vileyka lowland.
 In the year 1974, near the town of Vileyka Belarus's largest artificial reservoir was built — Vileyka reservoir with a total area of 63.3 km2 and a volume of 238 e6m3.

-Demography
+Demographics

-According to the 1921 census, the town's population was 62.8% Polish, 27.4% Belarusian and 8.1% Jewish.
+According to the 1921 Polish census, the town's population was 62.8% Polish, 27.4% Belarusian and 8.1% Jewish.